 Outside of work, you’ll find Kristy on the netball court, at a live music or comedy gig or reading in nature.

-Harley is a Support Coordinator with extensive experience supporting young people, in particular those who have experienced past trauma, have an intellectual or physical disability, youth justice involvement or substance use concerns.
+Harley is a Specialist Support Coordinator with extensive experience supporting young people, in particular those who have experienced past trauma, have an intellectual or physical disability, youth justice involvement or substance use concerns.
 With over 10 year of experience in supporting some of the most at risk and vulnerable people in both government and non-government roles, Harley has developed a balanced and well-versed approach to his person-centred practice and a high aptitude for navigating complex systems.